Rights retention: essential information

 At the present time, making all long-form outputs OA is not mandatory.
 The Research Publications Policy does, however, stipulate some requirements for authors to discuss OA with their publisher and to ensure a post-review manuscript is deposited in Pure for preservation purposes.

-Why is the University introducing a rights retention policy?
+Why does the University support a rights retention approach?

 Many research funders expect publicly funded research to be immediately OA under a licence which permits as broad a range of reuse as possible, to the benefit of research progress, the public and the economy.
 Since 2021 we have also seen funders impose restrictions on how grants may be used to pay for OA, with a recognition that with reasonable costs and transparent practices, existing library subscription spending should be repurposed to pay for OA publishing, without the need for substantial additional costs.